pinaky/demos/README.md

 # demos
-Scripts that demonstrate some concept in coding, math or engineering
+Demonstration scripts that don't belong in the utilities category.